 Crape Myrtle Grow Guide

-Crape Myrtles (Lagerstroemia indica), often referred to as the “lilacs of the South”, are among the favorites of the South due to their showy flowers, colorful autumn foliage, and, in many cases, their attractive bark.
-Let us not forget the other wonderful features they possess, such as being tolerant to drought, fast growing and deer not usually being interested in them.
+Crape Myrtles (Lagerstroemia indica), often referred to as the “lilacs of the South”, are among the favorites of the South due to their showy flowers, colorful autumn black foliage, and, in many cases, their attractive bark.
+Let us not forget the other wonderful features they possess, such as crape myrtles being drought tolerant, fast growing and deer not usually being interested in them.
 Crape myrtles can be used as a large deciduous hedge or screen, if planted together, or as a distinctive focal point framing a gate warmly welcoming visitors.
+Does great framing a driveway or a fence!
 While growing crape myrtles is not an issue in areas they are hardy to, for your crape myrtle to truly flourish we’ve created this guide to steer you in the best route.
+They are slightly cold tolerate for some southern states.

 Days of Flowering